ftlabs/fruitmachine/docs/introduction.md

 #### What is a 'module'?

-When refering to a module we mean a small reusable UI component.
+When refering to a module we mean a reusable UI component.
 For example let's use the common 'tabbed container' component as an example module.

 Our tabbed container needs some markup, some styling and some basic JavaScript interactions.
 We might want to use this module in two different places within our app, but we don't want to have to write the markup, the styling or the interaction logic twice.
 When writing modular components we only have to write things once!